UBC-MDS/DSCI532-Group16-R/doc/reflections-milestone3.md

 -   Add content to the second tab if we find more useful visualizations to bring to life more anlaysis from the data, these would likely be comparison plots.

--   Update the map drop down to be a multi-selection dropdown.
+-   Update the state drop down to be a multi-selection dropdown.

 -   Two way integration between map and some charts, ie when states are selected from the map, the chart use those selections as a filter.